A Complete Guide to Mortgage Retention

 In most cases, a lender will only partially retain funds on a mortgage.
 For example, if they are awaiting the implementation of a Japanese Knotweed removal plan, they may lend £200,000 but retain £100,000 of it on a property valued at £300,000.

-In rarer cases, the lender may decide to retain 100% of the mortgage and only make the funds available when all remedial work has been done.
+In rarer cases, the lender may decide to retain 100% of the mortgage and only make the funds available once all remedial work has been completed.

-In order to satisfy a lender, a structural engineer’s report is most commonly needed to have retained funds released (although this isn’t always the case as it depends on the issue that caused the 100% retention and another specialist report may be required).
+To satisfy a lender, a structural engineer’s report is most commonly required for retained funds to be released.
+However, this is not always the case, as it depends on the issue that caused the 100% retention, and another specialist report may be required.

-When a 100% retention occurs it can be very costly for you and it is for this reason that getting full structural surveys on any property you’re looking to buy is an excellent idea.
+When a 100% retention occurs, it can be very costly for buyers.
+For this reason, obtaining a full structural survey on any property you are considering purchasing is an excellent idea.

-A full structural survey will highlight any issues and help you avoid the buying process going too far to back out.
+A full structural survey will highlight any issues early and help you avoid progressing too far into the buying process before needing to withdraw.

-There are typically a few options for buyers who find themselves faced with a 100% retention, although not all of them may be available and it is a case-by-case assessment:
+There are typically a few options for buyers who find themselves facing a 100% retention, although not all options will be available in every case, as lenders assess each situation individually:

 • You may be able to withdraw from the mortgage application.

-• You may be able to renegotiate with the seller on the price.
+• You may be able to renegotiate the purchase price with the seller.

-• You may be able to get the seller to remedy the problem themselves.
+• You may be able to ask the seller to remedy the issue themselves.

-The hope is the seller will realise that the problem will crop up with any potential buyer as they will legally need to provide this information to all buyers through the TA6 form.
+The hope is that the seller will recognise the issue is likely to arise with any buyer, as they are legally required to disclose such matters via the TA6 form.

-In which case they may offer to carry out the work and you can continue the sale at the agreed price.
+In this situation, the seller may agree to carry out the necessary work, allowing the sale to proceed at the agreed price.

-The seller may renegotiate the price with you and offer a reduction.
+Alternatively, the seller may offer a price reduction.

-Interest on bridging finance is pretty uncompetitive compared to a standard mortgage, so reducing the borrowing amount helps mitigate the amount of interest that is payable when you exit the bridge.
+As bridging finance is significantly more expensive than a standard mortgage, reducing the borrowing amount can help limit the interest payable when exiting the bridge.

-If you have home buyers insurance or if the process hasn’t gone too far, you may also be able to withdraw from the purchase altogether but this isn’t always the case and you shouldn’t enter a sale believing you can back out at any point.
+If you have homebuyer’s insurance, or if the transaction has not progressed too far, you may be able to withdraw from the purchase entirely.
+However, this is not always possible, and buyers should never enter a transaction assuming they can exit at any stage.

 Requirements for Mortgage Retention

-The lender will do one of the following with a mortgage retention:
+A lender will typically take one of the following approaches when applying a mortgage retention:

-• Provide the full mortgage funds when you buy the property but with an agreement that the work is completed within a set timeframe.
+• Provide the full mortgage funds at completion, with the condition that the required work is completed within a specified timeframe.

-• Retain the full funds and stipulate a structural engineer’s report will be needed for them to release the funds.
+• Retain the full mortgage amount and require a structural engineer’s report (or another specialist report) before releasing the funds.

-If 100% retention occurs, you have a few options but first and foremost you should speak to a whole of market mortgage broker like Boon Brokers.
+If a 100% retention occurs, you do have options.
+First and foremost, you should speak to a whole-of-market mortgage broker such as Boon Brokers.

-This is because the options available will vary in different situations and Boon Brokers will be able to advise on the best solution for you.
+The options available will vary depending on your circumstances, and an experienced broker will be able to advise on the most appropriate solution for you.

-• You might be able to finance the work yourself.
+• You may be able to fund the required work yourself.

 • You may need to arrange a bridging loan.

-• Your broker might be able to liaise with the lender to see if any other options are available.
+• Your broker may be able to liaise with the lender to explore alternative options.

 Which Lenders Offer Retention Mortgages?

-Most lenders don’t disclose exactly how they treat mortgage retentions so it is hard to say definitively which lender you apply to will be more favourable in this scenario.
+Most lenders do not disclose exactly how they treat mortgage retentions, so it is difficult to say definitively which lender will be most favourable in these situations.

-There are a handful of lenders that overlook extremely small defects (up to £2000) and don’t retain funds.
-These are at the time of writing:
+There are, however, a small number of lenders that may overlook very minor defects (typically up to £2,000) and choose not to retain funds.
+At the time of writing, these include:

 • Nationwide